section-engineering-education/engineering-education/articles/dijkstra-in-python/index.md

 |**5**|0|0|0|15|6|0|6|
 |**6**|0|0|0|0|2|6|0|

-The top most row and far left column represents the nodes.
+The top most row and most left column represents the nodes.
 We read a node from the left column and check its distance with the top most row.
 The intersection shows the distance.
 The distance is 0 if the nodes are not adjacent e.g

 The distance of 0 from 0 is 0.